Transnational Networks Between South Asia and the Gulf

 At stake are both the resilience of the civilisation that imbued South Asia with a specific identity, and the relations between Sunnis and Shias in a region where Saudi Arabia and Iran are fighting a cultural proxy war, as evident in the foreign ramifications of sectarianism in Pakistan.

-Laurence Louër is Associate Professor at Sciences Po - Centre for International Studies (CERI).
+Laurence Louër is Associate Professor at the Centre for International Studies (CERI), Sciences.
 An Arabist, Louër specialises in Middle East studies.
-Editor of Critique internationale from 2006 to 2017, she is the author, among other writings, of To Be Arab in Israel (Hurst and Columbia University Press), Transnational Shia Politics (Hurst and Columbia University Press) and Shiism and Politics in the Middle East (Hurst and Columbia University Press).
+Editor of Critique internationale from 2006 to 2017, she is the author, among other writings, of To Be Arab in Israel (Hurst/Columbia), Transnational Shia Politics (Hurst/OUP) and Shiism and Politics in the Middle East (Hurst/OUP).